Lajule/scrummd/README.md

 > * REVIEW
 > * DONE
 >
-> To update the brundown chart you have to modify the status to `DONE`
+> To update the brundown chart you have to modify the status of the ticket to `DONE`.

 ### How to start a new sprint